edimaudo/web-projects/fullstack_side_projects/learning_journal/readme.md

 ### Possible extensions
 - Ability to add images and sound
 - Ability to add tags
-- Ability to sort data
+- Ability to sort the titles or by date